German Doner Kebab: United States

 In May 2020, the company announced their plans to open 350 restaurants in the United States, with their first to be in New Jersey.
 As of October 2023, the company has since opened nine restaurants within the US.

 GDK opened their first US restaurant at American Dream in New Jersey in October 2021.

 In January 2025, German Doner Kebab (GDK) launched its first U.S. advertising campaign titled "Open Your Mouth Mind."
 The campaign, created by agency Quality Meats, uses quirky visuals and humor to introduce American audiences to GDK’s modern take on the traditional kebab.

 Products

 In the UK, the chain uses beef and chicken meat imported from Germany to "maintain consistency and quality", with their waffle toasted bread also imported from Germany.
 The chain stated in 2015, its meat is 100% Halal.
+The chain's beef doner meat contains an undisclosed percentage of beef in addition to other poultry, "for added juiciness".